ucb-ist-drupal/ucberkeley_cas-7/README.md

 <a name = "#uninstalling">
 # Uninstalling #
 </a>
-To remove UC Berkeley CAS from your site see the modules listed in the[Requirements](#requirements) section above.
+To remove UC Berkeley CAS from your site see the modules listed in the [Requirements](#requirements) section above.

 1. Disable these modules at admin/modules.
 2. Uninstall these modules at admin/modules/uninstall.